I first visited Turin, Italy in 2005, and ever since then it’s had a special place in my heart.

 From Piazza CLN, it’s less than five minutes to Piazza San Carlo and its equestrian statue of Emanuele Filiberto.
 Some of the city’s most expensive boutiques are here (I once ran into Georgio Armani in his boutique in this piazza!) and the cafes here are considered some of the city’s most opulent.

 In more four blocks you will arrive at Piazza Castello, the city’s most important square and the home of Turin’s two most important castles: Palazzo Reale and Palazzo Madama.
+These beautiful buildings date back to Turin’s days as the capital of the Savoy Empire.
 This is also an important pedestrian intersection, as you can now follow Via Po east towards the river, or follow Via Garibaldi (Europe’s longest pedestrian street) through the Roman Quarter (Quadrilatero Romano) towards Piazza Statuto and Porta Susa.
 Both directions will take you toward some excellent restaurants and wine bars (especially if you turn off the main roads and explore the smaller side streets), so go for a wander and find some dinner.
 For specific restaurant recommendations, keep reading!

 Day One – Turin Itinerary